-- i.
-Strategy practitioners approach opportunities differently human-centered problem solving and new possibilities exploration by design thinking. - ii.
-Learning through Action utilizing design thinking tools to prototype, experiment, and test new models on a small scale with minimal costs. - iii.
-Managing portfolios effectively by applying design thinking techniques. - iv.
-Drives Transformation as design thinking fosters collaboration, engagement, and strategic alignment within organizations. - v.
-Integrating design thinking into corporate strategy transforms business models, driving both incremental improvements and disruptive innovation.
+- Strategy practitioners approach opportunities differently human-centered problem solving and new possibilities exploration by design thinking. - Learning through Action utilizing design thinking tools to prototype, experiment, and test new models on a small scale with minimal costs. - Managing portfolios effectively by applying design thinking techniques. - Drives Transformation as design thinking fosters collaboration, engagement, and strategic alignment within organizations. - Integrating design thinking into corporate strategy transforms business models, driving both incremental improvements and disruptive innovation.

 Design tools and rules help incubate the idea on a large scale.
-As design thinking philosophy itself is human-centred innovation, value innovation for the customer is very closely connected.
+As design thinking philosophy itself is humancentered innovation, value innovation for the customer is very closely connected.
 One of the qualities of a design thinker is holding ambiguity and looking for new spaces in the market.
 So, for the most part, all the cases of design thinking entered into unattractive markets only.
-Organisations like Apple, IBM, etc. used both approaches and were more successful.
+Organizations like Apple, IBM, etc. used both approaches and were more successful.
 Hence, combining both will give excellent results.

 According to this study, the principles and philosophy of the Blue Ocean strategy say what to do, but design thinking tells us how to do it.
 Design thinking finds what to do and why to do it after being immersed in the problem or project.
-How to do it is a common standard process.
+How to do it is a typical standard process.
 However, it differs from company to company.
-David Kelly once said, "We are not experts in any area, but we are experts in the process of design thinking."
-(How to do) We know the innovation process of design thinking.
+David Kelly once said, We are not experts in any area, but we are experts in the process of design thinking.
+(How to Do) We know the innovation process of design thinking.
 If someone is very strong in design thinking tools and techniques, they can do innovation much faster and better than a technical person.
-To identify the problem and frame the problem, there are many more methods and tools available in design thinking than the Blue Ocean strategy.
+There are many more methods and tools available in design thinking to identify and frame the problem than in the Blue Ocean strategy.
 Design thinking is known for how to do innovation.
-Naturally, it has a high potential for finding out the problem and framing the problem from the right perspective.
-Other side Blue Ocean's strategy methods focus on creating a good market space for the product.
+Naturally, it has a high potential for finding out the problem and framing it from the right perspective.

+On the other hand, Blue Ocean's strategy focuses on creating a good market space for the product.
 Blue Ocean's strategy has a tool, but it is limited.
 For idea generation, Blue Ocean's strategy uses ERRC and visible canvas methods.
 Blue Ocean Strategy knows what to do for value innovation, which comes from ERRC.